waffle-iron/ReDoc/README.md

 An other reason is to raise awareness the developers of importance of correctly document the inputs of theirs components.

-In last, we have sometimes your own component library that we would like shared with a nice showcase easily to others developers or on UX Designer ;)
+In last, you have sometimes your own component library that we would like shared with a nice showcase easily to others developers or on UX Designer ;)

 How to contribute ?